-This video shows how to build a raspberry pi microcomputer from a kit.
-The kit cost $70.00 but if you have a usb wall charger and a hdmi cable you can do the same basic thing for the cost of the chip alone ($35.00).
+This article shows how to build a computer with your kid using the Kano OS and a Raspberry Pi.
+The kit cost $70.00.
+However, if you have a USB wall charger and a HDMI cable you don’t need the kit.
+You can do the same basic thing for the cost of the chip alone ($35.00).

-My goal is to put all my files in a wordpress setup and run that from a blackberry pi so that when we move to the land (the land without internet) I can access my documents from wherever I am teaching or working at.
+My goal is to put all my files in a WordPress setup and run that from a blackberry pi so that when we move to the land (the land without internet) I can access my documents from wherever I am teaching or working at.

 So far though, my son is having a good time watching youtube and exploring the features in the KANO operating system.